pengowray/doks-sprinto/content/en/docs/help/faq.md

 ## How'd you make this amazing website?

 This website uses the Doks theme for Hugo with a sprinkling of custom shortcodes and CSS.
 You can view the website's source code at [github.com/pengowray/doks-sprinto](https://github.com/pengowray/doks-sprinto).
-This website uses the Doks theme for Hugo with a sprinkling of custom shortcodes and CSS.
-You can view the website's source code at [github.com/pengowray/doks-sprinto](https://github.com/pengowray/doks-sprinto).

 ## Is Sprinto's source code available?

-I've released the [TimeSpanParser](https://github.com/pengowray/TimeSpanParser)—a timespan parser library I wrote for Sprinto—under a permissive open source license.
-Sprinto's full source code has not yet been released.
-I plan to release it eventually.
-If you have a wonderfully compelling reason for me to move that up the priority list and have me spend time preparing it for public release, like if you're an experienced developer who wants to help, then please let me know.
 I've released the [TimeSpanParser](https://github.com/pengowray/TimeSpanParser)—a timespan parser library I wrote for Sprinto—under a permissive open source license.
 Sprinto's full source code has not yet been released.
 I plan to release it eventually.
 If you have a wonderfully compelling reason for me to move that up the priority list and have me spend time preparing it for public release, like if you're an experienced developer who wants to help, then please let me know.

 ## How do I hide Sprinto from my @ mentions list?